-- 1. Open the Proficy Logic Developer project containing the tags (variables) that will be ported to the OPC server. - 2.
-Open the Navigator window if it's not already open by pressing Shift-F4. - 3.
-Click on the Variables tab. - 4.
-Select Variable List View on the left-hand side of the window.
+- 1. To start, open the Proficy Logic Developer project containing the tags (variables) that will be ported over to the OPC server. - 2.
+Open the Navigator and select the Variables tab. - 3.
+In the Variable List View, sort the variables by target.
+To do so, right-click on the Variable List header and then click Sort | Target.

 Important: Each Logic Developer project contains one or more targets.
 A target is essentially the device on which the application will run.
-Variables are created on the target-level, so in order to specify the variables to export, users must first decide the target of interest.
+Variables are created on the target-level, so in order to specify the variables to export, the target of interest must first be defined.
 In order for the target variables to be imported, the variables must have GE PLC as the Data Source.
-This can be verified by left clicking on the variable and looking at its Data Source properties in the Inspector window.
+This can be verified by left-clicking on the variable and looking at its Data Source properties in the Inspector window.
 Internal variables will not be imported.

-- 5. Next, sort the variables by target.
-To do so, right-click on the Variable List header and then select Sort | Target. - 6.
-To export all of the variables, right-click on the Variable List tree root and then click Export....
+4. To export all of the variables, right-click on the Variable List tree root and click the Export... pop-up menu option.

-- 7. To export only selected variables, highlight the tags of interest in the target of interest.
-For more information, refer to Highlighting Proficy Logic Developer Variables. - 8.
-Then, right-click on one of the selected variables and then click Export....
+5. To export only selected variables, highlight the tags of interest in the target of interest.
+Then, right-click on one of the selected variables and click Export....

-9. In the Save as Type drop-down list, select the export file type: either Standard Name Form (.snf) or Comma Separated Variable (.csv).
-Both dialogs are shown below.
+6. In the Save as Type drop-down list, choose between Standard Name Form (.snf) or Comma Separated Variable (.csv) as the export file type.